caesar2024/caesar2024.github.io/index.md

 ## Who are we?

 We are a small research team whose members participate in the Cold-Air outbreak Experiment in the Sub-Arctic Region (CAESAR).
-In our normal lives we are researchers University of California, Riverside and the University of Wyoming.
+In our normal lives we are researchers at University of California, Riverside and at the University of Wyoming.

 ~~~
 <table style="width:100%">